-- 1. Cut out the mindot chart from your first copy.
-To measure with the il Pro, we recommend you cut off the text before each row. - 2.
+- a) Get ready to measure your print sample: - 1.
+Cut out the mindot chart from your first copy.
+To measure with the i1 Pro, we recommend you cut off the text before each row. - 2.
 Place your sample on your spectrophotometer table or on the backing you typically use for measuring prints. - 3.
 Make sure your spectrophotometer is connected to your computer.

-With the cogwheel ( at the bottom right, you can stop, calibrate and reconnect your spectrophotometer, change the measurement mode and the measurement condition.
+With the cogwheel ( ) at the bottom right, you can stop, calibrate and reconnect your spectrophotometer, change the measurement mode and the measurement condition.